nitinmadelyn/Pesto/anagram/README.md

 This function will find anagram of input string and will return size of anagram.

 Example arguments:
-aa aa odg dog gdo
+aa aa odg dog gdo \n
 a c b c run urn urn
 k k k k bar foo